komlanvi/komlanvi.github.io/_posts/2017-10-18-the-&-operator-in-elixir.md

 ---
 layout: post
+author: komlanvi
 title: The & Operator in Elixir
-author: komlanvi
+categories: apprendre_elixir
 description: Tutorial on the utility of the Elixir & operator and why and how to use it.
-permalink: /the-&-operator-in-elixir
 ---

 Writing short helpers functions in Elixir is a natural behavior since Elixir is a functional